Are you looking for the top free verse examples? Take a look at a few of the top free verse poems below.

 9. Autumn by T. E. Hulme, 1908

-T. E. Hulme is a prolific poet, and he published Autumn in 1908.
+T. E. Hulme is a prolific poet who published Autumn in 1908.
 Even though the poem has a lot of elements of the vers libre movement from France, the poem is a relatively short work that compares the face of the farmer to a ruddy moon.
 Furthermore, Hulme uses a lot of elements that are common among French symbolic poets.
 One could also argue that this poem is imagist in its nature.

 Even though it is short, the poem is incredibly descriptive.
 It paints a vivid picture in the mind of the readers and remains one of the greatest works of the 20th century.